How Long Does Pre-Workout Stay Effective? A Complete Breakdown

 Hydrolyzed Collagen

 Hydrolyzed means that long collagen chains are broken into smaller peptides.
 Research shows that shorter peptides clear the stomach faster and enter circulation more quickly.
-That makes a hydrolyzed collagen shot a good option if you want protein close to training and do not want a heavy shake sitting in your gut.
+That makes a hydrolyzed collagen shot a good option if you want protein close to training.

 Whey (Isolate or Hydrolysate)